Last Updated: July 2020

 It is possible to manage the condition with proper medical care and better lifestyle choices such as giving up tobacco.
 Life insurance applicants whose COPD is less severe will usually have more life insurance choices.

-How Other Respiratory Illnesses Affect Life Insurance
+How Other Respiratory Illnesses Affect Life Insurance Approval

 So far we’ve focused on COPD because the disease affects so many adults.